 The Board Officer who conducts the vote normally provides a copy of the Board Officer's Report of Vote to the parties on the day of the vote.
-This Report sets out whether the ballots were counted and, if so, the outcome of the vote, and explains that the parties and employees have five (5) days to file objections to the vote.
-Upon receipt, the employer is required to immediately post copies of the Report adjacent towith each of the earlier posted Notices to Employees of Application for Termination of Bargaining Rights, and then confirm that it has completed the postings by filing with the Board by facsimile transmissiona Confirmation of Posting (Form A-124).
-The union must also, at the earliest opportunity, advise the Board as to whether the employer has completed the posting by filing with the Board as to whether the employer has completed the posting by filing with the Board as to whether the employer has completed the posting by filing with the Board as to whether the employer has completed the posting has completed the posting by filing with the Board as to whether the employer has completed the posting the Board as to whether the employer has completed the posting (Form A-124).
+This Report sets out whether the ballots were counted and, if so, the outcome of the vote, and explains that the parties and employees have five days to file objections to the vote.
+Upon receipt, the employer is required to immediately post copies of the Report with each of the earlier posted Notices to Employees of Application for Termination, and then confirm that it has completed the postings by filing with the Board a Confirmation of Posting (Form A-124).
+The union must also, at the earliest opportunity, advise the Board as to whether the employer has completed the postings by filing with the Board a Confirmation of Posting.